 The difficulties of Labour leader Keir Starmer have given an unexpected respite to the Scottish National Party (SNP).
-Although its record of government in Scotland is patchy, polls point to a fifth consecutive term.
+Although its record of governing in Scotland is mixed, polls point to a fifth consecutive term.
 Labour, which dreamed of regaining ground, now even doubts reaching second place in Holyrood.

 The algorithm of discontent: how the leadership crisis drives the nationalist vote 🗳️